 º Visit Walt and Mickey’s statue at the hub.
 Look for Walt’s Mickey ring

-º Walk around the back way from Fantasyland going left which circles around back by the barbeque area to Big Thunder Mountain
+º Walk around the back way from Fantasyland going left which circles around back by Big Thunder Mountain

 º Watch the black and white Mickey short cartoons at Main Street Cinema.